janfait/mappforce/README.md

 * * *

-Make sure all the below requirements are met before you start configuring your Mapp Force instance.
+Make sure all the below requirements are met before you start configuring your MappForce instance.

 #### 1.1\.
 Mapp Customer Engagement Platform